FREQUENTLY ASKED QUESTIONS

 How can I repeat a course (for better grade)?

 Only courses in which you have earned a grade below C- can be repeated.
-In computing your grade point average, the second grade will be substituted for the first grade, even if the second grade is lower.
+In computing your grade point average, the highest grade will be used.
 Both grades are recorded on your transcript.
-Repeated courses count only once toward the 32 required courses for graduation.
+Repeated courses count only once toward the 32 required credits for graduation.
 You must fill out a Request For Repeat Of Course form, found in the Registrar's Office.
-Once completed and signed the Registrar's Office will process the form.

 How do I change my address or telephone number?

-Contact the Registrar's Office (in person) and make the request in writing.
+Contact the Registrar's Office (in person) and make the request on the designated form.

 How do I obtain a copy of my transcript?